• New Posts

 Blending cookies and butter for the crust of lemon icebox pie.

-1. Step 1: Blend vanilla cookies until fine crumbs and add melted butter to form a crust crumble.
+1. Step 1: Blend vanilla cookies until they are fine crumbs.
+Add melted butter to form a crust crumble.

 Pressing the cookie crust into a pie tin for lemon icebox pie.

-1. Step 2: Press the crust crumbs into a pie tin in an even layer and chill or freeze.
+1. Step 2: Press the crumbs into a pie tin and chill or freeze.

 Adding lemonade to gelatine for lemon icebox pie.